By Yakobo Bura – Art in Tanzania internship

 Introduction

 Climate Change refers to a change in the state of the climate that can be identified (for example, by using statistical tests) by changes in the mean and/or variability of its properties and that persists for an extended period, typically decades or longer.
-Climate change may be due to natural internal processes or external forces or to persistent anthropogenic changes in the composition of the atmosphere or in land use.
+Climate change may be due to natural internal processes, external forces, or persistent anthropogenic changes in the atmosphere’s composition or in land use.

 Note that the United Nations Framework Convention on Climate Change (UNFCCC), in its Article 1, defines climate change as: a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable periods.

-The impact of climate change in Tanzania is dynamic and differs among regions as they are impacted in different ways.
+The impact of climate change in Tanzania is dynamic and varies among regions, as they are affected in different ways.
 While other areas experience normal rainfall and temperature patterns, others have continued to experience temperature extremes.
 In this era of climate change, it is worthwhile to assess the effects of climate on common Tanzanian crops to design proper adaptation and mitigation measures that improve resilience (IPCC 2014; Serdeczny et al. 2017).

-The Intergovernmental Panel on Climate Change (IPCC) has confirmed that there is substantial evidence that themes and extremes of climate variables have been changing in recent decades and that rising atmospheric greenhouse gas concentrations could cause the trends of climate variables to intensify in the coming decades (Intergovernmental Panel on Climate Change 2014).
-Ahmed et al. (2011) found that rainfall has significantly decreased in Tanzania, especially in recent years, and is expected to decrease by the middle of the century.
+The Intergovernmental Panel on Climate Change (IPCC) has confirmed that there is substantial evidence that the themes and extremes of climate variables have been changing in recent decades, and that rising atmospheric greenhouse gas concentrations could cause the trends of climate variables to intensify in the coming decades (Intergovernmental Panel on Climate Change, 2014).
+Ahmed et al. (2011) found that rainfall has decreased significantly in Tanzania, especially in recent years, and is expected to continue decreasing by the middle of the century.

-Climate change has been the major constraint to agriculture productivity (crop production) in Tanzania because, in addition to other deficiencies in the sector, the type of crop production practiced depends solely on rainfall.
+Climate change has been a major constraint to agricultural productivity (crop production) in Tanzania because, in addition to other deficiencies in the sector, the type of crop production practised depends solely on rainfall.

-Within the noise of a naturally variable climate, scientists have detected a gradual warming and wetting trend in Tanzania over the past 100 years 17 of about 0.5 °C and 10-20%, respectively.
-Exceptionally wet years at the beginning of the 1960s are largely responsible for this increase in average rainfall, and these changes cannot be attributed to human-induced global warming with any certainty.
+Within the noise of a naturally variable climate, scientists have detected a gradual warming and wetting trend in Tanzania over the past 100 years, of approximately 0.5 °C and 10-20%, respectively.
+Exceptionally wet years at the beginning of the 1960s are primarily responsible for this increase in average rainfall, and these changes cannot be attributed to human-induced global warming with any certainty.

-Future climate scenarios have been developed based on 10 International Federation of Red Crescent and Red Cross Societies 2010.
-However more recently produced scenarios using downscaled models for East Africa suggest that Central Tanzania may see a drying trend17, but the uncertainties in these models are believed to be large.
-There is also uncertainty as to how climate change will influence extreme events – floods, droughts, heat waves, and storms in the tropics.
+Future climate scenarios have been developed based on the 2010 International Federation of Red Cross and Red Crescent Societies.
+However, more recently produced scenarios using downscaled models for East Africa suggest that central Tanzania may experience a drying trend.
+Still, the uncertainties in these models are believed to be substantial.
+There is also uncertainty regarding how climate change will impact extreme events, such as floods, droughts, heatwaves, and storms in the tropics.

-The climate drivers for inter-annual and decadal rainfall variability in ENSO events and Indian Ocean dynamics and models do not show clear tendencies for these events.
+The climate drivers for interannual and decadal rainfall variability in ENSO events and Indian Ocean dynamics, as well as models, do not show clear tendencies for these events.
 However, Huntingdon et al. (2005), using four Global Circulation Models (GCMs), suggest that the number of arid and highly wet years will increase, and some models suggest that we will see a 20-30% increase in extreme wet seasons at a medium CO2 emission scenario.
-The seasonality of rainfall could also change in the future, though it must be emphasized that there is already considerable variability in seasonal rainfall totals.
+The seasonality of rainfall could also change in the future; however, it is essential to note that there is already considerable variability in seasonal rainfall totals.

 Future climate is based on historical behaviour, with adjustments made to reflect various greenhouse gas (GHG) emission scenarios.
-Few regionally downscaled models exist for East Africa or Tanzania, and those that exist have embedded uncertainties, in part because of the limited temporal and historical coverage of climate observations.
+Few regionally downscaled models exist for East Africa or Tanzania, and those that do exist have embedded uncertainties, in part due to the limited temporal and historical coverage of climate observations.

-There is an increasing demand for regional-scale seasonal forecasts and decadal scenarios from decision-makers, but care should be taken to communicate these products’ uncertainties.
+There is an increasing demand for regional-scale seasonal forecasts and decadal scenarios from decision-makers; however, care should be taken to communicate the uncertainties associated with these products.
 The latter is often inferred from models operating over longer time scales, which inadequately capture decadal variability.
-It also highlights a need for scientists and decision-makers to be able to communicate and work under uncertainty, which flags the importance of improving the coverage and quality of the hydro-meteorological data sets needed for regional modelling.
+It also highlights the need for scientists and decision-makers to be able to communicate and work under uncertainty, which underscores the importance of improving the coverage and quality of the hydro-meteorological data sets required for regional modelling.

 Available studies and climate models give variable results for future rainfall trends, but there is certainty in the picture they provide for future temperatures.
-The IPCC Fourth Assessment Report provides a comprehensive review of climate model projections for different regions in Africa, focusing on the change in climate between the periods 1980–1999 (to represent the current climate) and 2080–2099 (to represent the future).
+The IPCC Fourth Assessment Report provides a comprehensive review of climate model projections for different regions in Africa, focusing on the change in climate between the periods 1980–1999 (representing the current climate) and 2080–2099 (representing the future).

-Climate change impacts are likely to be felt through changes in variability rather than long-term shifts in average conditions, so this uncertainty around changes in extreme events brings uncertainty in the extent of impacts.
+Climate change impacts are likely to be felt through changes in variability rather than long-term shifts in average conditions; therefore, uncertainty surrounding changes in extreme events introduces uncertainty in the extent of impacts.

-That said, we can be pretty sure that over the next 20 to 100 years, mean annual temperatures will rise at an unprecedented rate over the last 10,000 years.
-Over this period, sea level will also increase between 0.1 and 1 metres, bringing inundation and flooding to coastal areas, particularly problematic in low-lying but densely populated Dar es Salaam and Zanzibar regions.
-In summary, temperatures will likely increase in Tanzania by up to 1.5 °C in the next 20 years and up to 4.3 °C by the 2080s.
+That said, we can be pretty sure that over the next 20 to 100 years, mean annual temperatures will rise at an unprecedented rate compared to the last 10,000 years.
+Over this period, sea levels are also expected to increase by between 0.1 and 1 metre, leading to inundation and flooding in coastal areas, particularly in the low-lying but densely populated regions of Dar es Salaam and Zanzibar.
+In summary, temperatures in Tanzania are expected to increase by up to 1.5 °C over the next 20 years and by up to 4.3 °C by the 2080s.

-Changes in rainfall patterns, total annual rainfall amounts, and rainfall intensity are expected, but there is less certainty here.
-This variability in temperature and rainfall affects crop production in Tanzania, and adaptive measures should be developed to reduce the climate change effects on crop production in Tanzania.
+Changes in rainfall patterns, total annual rainfall amounts, and rainfall intensity are expected, although there is less certainty regarding these predictions.
+This variability in temperature and rainfall affects crop production in Tanzania, and adaptive measures should be developed to mitigate the effects of climate change on crop production in Tanzania.

 3.0 Common Crops Grown in Tanzania

-Tanzania records continuous agricultural sector growth and is mainly considered self-sufficient in its main staple crop, maize.
-Cassava, paddy, sorghum and bananas are the second most widely grown staple crops by farmers in Tanzania, but other crops are grown on a small scale; it is known that 68%of Tanzanians workforce engages in farming, both in rural and urban areas.
-Whether grown on a small scale or large scale, both crops are affected by increasing temperature and fluctuating rainfall patterns, causing a change in production season and threatening the livelihood of the farmers.
+Tanzania has experienced continuous growth in its agricultural sector and is primarily considered self-sufficient in its primary staple crop, maize.
+Cassava, paddy, sorghum, and bananas are the second most widely grown staple crops by farmers in Tanzania.
+However, other crops are grown on a small scale.
+It is known that 68% of the Tanzanian workforce engages in farming, both in rural and urban areas.
+Whether grown on a small scale or large scale, both crops are affected by increasing temperatures and fluctuating rainfall patterns, causing a change in the production season and threatening the livelihoods of farmers.

 4.0 Severely affected crops by climate change in Tanzania